THOMAS: Trajectory Heatmap Output with learned Multi-Agent Sampling: Experiments

 We compare our THOMAS model performance with other joint predictions methods ILVM \citep{casas2020implicit} and SceneTransformer \citep{ngiam2021scene}.
 For fair comparison, we use a GOHOME encoder for each of the method, and adapt them accordingly so that they predict only endpoints similar to our method.
 For each method, we focus on implementing the key idea meant to solve scene consistency and keep the remaining part of the model as close as possible to our approach for fair comparison:

 \textbf{ILVM \citep{casas2020implicit}} uses variational inference to learn a latent representation of the scene conditioned of each agent with a Scene Interaction Module, and decodes it with a similar Scene Interaction Module.
 The required number of modalities is obtained by sampling the latent space as many times as require.
 Even though the sampling is independent for each agent, the latent space is generated conditionally on all the agents.
-We use a GOHOME encoder for the prior, posterior and decoder Scene Interaction Modules.
-We weight the KL term with $\beta=1$ which worked best according to our experiments.